-The progressive chants of racism are so outrageously stupid when you consider the political realities that took place in this election.
+The progressive chants of racism are so outrageously uninformed when considering the political realities that took place in this election.
 Counties that voted majority for President Obama in 2008 and 20012, in Wisconsin for example, flipped to vote for Donald Trump.
 Is this because these people woke up and realized, “Hey, wait a minute?
 I forgot that I am a flaming racist and hateful bigot.
 What was I thinking?
 I will now vote for the WHITE MAN!”

 Or could rural America’s displeasure in the economic recovery been a motivating factor to vote for Donald Trump?
 Could it have been that reason?
 Must it have been racism?